doomvega/Testing-Range-Styles/README.md

 I personally use this Firefox extension for this: https://addons.mozilla.org/en-US/firefox/addon/gitzip/

+This repo allows me to update my layouts in case something breaks, a weird use-case pops up, or I need to add something quickly.
+Make sure to check for any important updates for the style(s) you're using!
+They'll likely be CSS or JS updates.

 # Important!

 Please credit me somewhere on your site if you use my work.
 It means a lot to me.
 Let me know if you make a site with one of my layouts!
 I'd love to see. 🥰